rchain-community/rchain-community.github.io/content/dapps/setup-sdk.md

    You can then click on the test case in the ui (2) or open the test file and click on Run

 ![sdk-10](./images/sdk-10.png)

+> ⚠️ If you get the following problems:
+> **Error**: Test Explorer UI extension is not showing any tests and run/debug is not available if you open index.test.ts.
+> **Solution**: restart vscode.
+If there is on the right bottom a notification with: "This workspace contains a Typescript version ..." then click on the **Allow** button.

 4. Open the vscode terminal and go to jest (vite-demo) output.
 You can see the result of the exploratory-deploy or deploy of the rholang code from the local rnode instance.
    ![sdk-11](./images/sdk-11.png)